 - Wicked Heart Symbol: The Queen of Hearts is a bad-tempered despot who often orders to execute her subjects.
 Adaptations of the book often turn her into the main antagonist.

 - Wily Walrus: Trope Codifier.
 The Walrus from the poem "The Walrus and the Carpenter" manipulates a group of oysters into following him so he can eat them.
+According to Tweedledee, he was also tricking his companion the Carpenter, pretending to weep for the oysters as an excuse to hold up his handkerchief and conceal the fact that he was taking more than his share.

 - World of Chaos